pollyweb-org/pollyweb-docs/4 ⚙️ Solution/30 🫥 Agents/10 🔎 Finders/03 👀👥 Advertiser helper.md

     ---

-1. **How do parties monetize by displaying Ads?**
+4. **How do parties monetize by displaying Ads?**

-    Monthly, the [Broker 🤵](<../../20 🧑‍🦰 UI/03 🤵 Brokers/03 🤵 Broker domain.md>)'s [Biller 🤝](<../04 💳 Payers/04 🤝👥 Biller helper.md>) debits the transaction fees and percentages to the Advertisers, who then have to pay the [🧢 Personas](<../02 🧢 Personas/02 🧢🫥 Persona agent.md>) and [Hosts 🤗](<../../20 🧑‍🦰 UI/23 💬 Chats/03 🤗🎭 Host role.md>)
+    Monthly, the Broker's [Biller 🤝 helper](<../04 💳 Payers/04 🤝👥 Biller helper.md>) debits the transaction fees and percentages to the Advertisers, who then have to pay the [Curator 🧚 agents](<../03 🧚 Curators/01 🧚🫥 Curator agent.md>) and the [Host 🤗 domains](<../../20 🧑‍🦰 UI/23 💬 Chats/03 🤗🎭 Host role.md>)

     ---

-1. **What are the preconditions for ads to work?**
+5. **What are the preconditions for ads to work?**

-    - Users need to select their default [Persona 🧢](<../02 🧢 Personas/02 🧢🫥 Persona agent.md>) on their [Wallets 🧑‍🦰](<../../20 🧑‍🦰 UI/01 🧑‍🦰 Wallets/01 🧑‍🦰 Wallet app.md>).
+    - Users need to select their default [Curator 🧚 agent](<../03 🧚 Curators/01 🧚🫥 Curator agent.md>) on their [Wallet 🧑‍🦰 apps](<../../20 🧑‍🦰 UI/01 🧑‍🦰 Wallets/01 🧑‍🦰 Wallet app.md>).
-    - [Sellers 💵](<../04 💳 Payers/02 💵🎭 Seller role.md>) need to promote ads on an Advertiser.
+    - [Seller 💵 domains](<../04 💳 Payers/02 💵🎭 Seller role.md>) need to promote ads on an Advertiser.
     - All domains interacting directly need a [trust 👍](<../../40 👥 Domains/43 👍 Trusts/01 👍 Domain Trust.md>) path between them.

     ---

-1. **How are frauds prevented?**
+6. **How are frauds prevented?**

-    [Brokers 🤵](<../../20 🧑‍🦰 UI/03 🤵 Brokers/03 🤵 Broker domain.md>) register contracts on [Billers 🤝](<../04 💳 Payers/04 🤝👥 Biller helper.md>) that require a number of matching values from the multiple parties involve in each advertising transaction:
+    [Broker 🤵 domains](<../../20 🧑‍🦰 UI/03 🤵 Brokers/03 🤵 Broker domain.md>) register contracts on [Billers 🤝](<../04 💳 Payers/04 🤝👥 Biller helper.md>) that require a number of matching values from the multiple parties involve in each advertising transaction:

     For ad displays:
-    - Advertisers and [🧢 Personas](<../02 🧢 Personas/02 🧢🫥 Persona agent.md>) send the number of adds offered to the Persona;
+    - Advertisers and [Curator 🧚 agents](<../03 🧚 Curators/01 🧚🫥 Curator agent.md>) send the number of ads offered to the Persona;
-    - Advertisers, Personas, and [Sellers 💵](<../04 💳 Payers/02 💵🎭 Seller role.md>) send the IDs of the selected list of adds presented to the user;
+    - Advertisers, [Curator 🧚 agents](<../03 🧚 Curators/01 🧚🫥 Curator agent.md>), and [Seller 💵 domains](<../04 💳 Payers/02 💵🎭 Seller role.md>) send the IDs of the selected list of ads presented to the user;
-    - Personas and Brokers send the number of options in the next-action prompt;
+    - [Curator 🧚 agents](<../03 🧚 Curators/01 🧚🫥 Curator agent.md>) and [Broker 🤵 domains](<../../20 🧑‍🦰 UI/03 🤵 Brokers/03 🤵 Broker domain.md>) send the number of options in the next-action prompt;
-    - Advertisers and Sellers send the display value charged to Sellers.
+    - Advertisers and [Seller 💵 domains](<../04 💳 Payers/02 💵🎭 Seller role.md>) send the display value charged to Sellers.

     For ad clicks:
-    - Personas, Advertiser, and Sellers send the IDs of ads translated from option number to option Locator;
+    - [Curator 🧚 agents](<../03 🧚 Curators/01 🧚🫥 Curator agent.md>), Advertisers 👀, and [Seller 💵 domains](<../04 💳 Payers/02 💵🎭 Seller role.md>) send the IDs of ads translated from option number to option Locator;
-    - Advertisers and Sellers send the click value charged to Sellers.
+    - Advertisers 👀 and [Seller 💵 domains](<../04 💳 Payers/02 💵🎭 Seller role.md>) send the click value charged to Sellers.

     ---

-1. **How is PII protected?**
+7. **How is PII protected?**

-    The following strategies protect users' personal identifiable information (PII):
+    The following strategies protect users' personal identifiable information (PII) from [profiling practices 📺](<../../../2 🏔️ Landscape/1 💼 Business landscape/01 🗂️ Profiling landscape/00 🗂️ Profiling Index.md>):

-    * [Hosts 🤗](<../../20 🧑‍🦰 UI/23 💬 Chats/03 🤗🎭 Host role.md>) send chat summaries directly to [🧢 Personas](<../02 🧢 Personas/02 🧢🫥 Persona agent.md>), not to Brokers.
+    * [Host 🤗 domains](<../../20 🧑‍🦰 UI/23 💬 Chats/03 🤗🎭 Host role.md>) send chat summaries directly to [Curator 🧚 agents](<../03 🧚 Curators/01 🧚🫥 Curator agent.md>), not to [Broker 🤵 domains](<../../20 🧑‍🦰 UI/03 🤵 Brokers/03 🤵 Broker domain.md>).

-        - The summaries should not contained sensitive information, but each Host can arbitrarily decide how much is too much information.
+        * The summaries should not contained sensitive information, but each [Host 🤗 domain](<../../20 🧑‍🦰 UI/23 💬 Chats/03 🤗🎭 Host role.md>) can arbitrarily decide how much is "too much information".

-        - There is still the risk of Personas collecting too much information about a user, but at least the blast radius is limited to a domain that already has the responsibility of holding PII.
+        * There is still the risk of [Curator 🧚 agents](<../03 🧚 Curators/01 🧚🫥 Curator agent.md>) collecting "too much information" about a user, but at least the blast radius is limited to a domain that already has the responsibility of holding PII.

-        - Personas should reject summaries with PII, as a way to educate Hosts to filter out PII when summarizing session chats.
+        * [Curator 🧚 agents](<../03 🧚 Curators/01 🧚🫥 Curator agent.md>) should reject summaries with PII, as a way to educate [Host 🤗 domains](<../../20 🧑‍🦰 UI/23 💬 Chats/03 🤗🎭 Host role.md>) to filter out PII when summarizing session chats.

-    * Personas anonymize the context, preferences, and Host summaries when asking Advertisers for next best actions.
+    * When [Curator 🧚 agents](<../03 🧚 Curators/01 🧚🫥 Curator agent.md>) ask Advertisers 👀 for next best actions, they first anonymize the [Chat's 💬](<../../20 🧑‍🦰 UI/23 💬 Chats/01 💬 Chat.md>) context, the user preferences, and the [Host 🤗](<../../20 🧑‍🦰 UI/23 💬 Chats/03 🤗🎭 Host role.md>) summary.

-        - This removes tracking abilities from Advertisers and [Sellers 💵](<../04 💳 Payers/02 💵🎭 Seller role.md>).
+        - This mitigates the abilities of both Advertisers 👀 and [Sellers 💵](<../04 💳 Payers/02 💵🎭 Seller role.md>) to [profile 📺](<../../../2 🏔️ Landscape/1 💼 Business landscape/01 🗂️ Profiling landscape/00 🗂️ Profiling Index.md>) users.

     ---